Terms of Service

 This information may only be shared with other individuals involved in the care or placement of a child on a need to know basis.
 For example, an adopter or foster carer must only share information with staff from their registered Organisation; they are not permitted to share that information with extended family or friends.

-- You will process the personal data only for the purposes of placing children with adoptive parents or care settings, or on the documented instructions of the user which uploaded the information to our site.
+- Process the personal data only for the purposes of linking children to adoptive parents or foster carers, or on the documented instructions of the user which uploaded the information to our site.

-- You will only make data available to staff and other persons who have a duty of confidentiality with regard to the data.
+- Only use staff and other persons who have a duty of confidentiality with regard to the data.
 For example, a practitioner from an Organisation may share data received from the site at an Organisation’s weekly meeting regarding family-finding or at a panel meeting for adoption.

-- You will comply with security obligations equivalent to those imposed on the user which uploaded the information to our site under the applicable data protection legislation (in particular Article 32 of the GDPR).
+- Comply with security obligations equivalent to those imposed on the user which uploaded the information to our site under the applicable data protection legislation (in particular Article 32 of the GDPR).

-- You will notify the user which uploaded the information to our site of any breach in relation to the personal data shared by that user.
+- Notify the user which uploaded the information to our site of any breach in relation to the personal data shared by that user.

-- You will enlist a sub-processor only with the prior permission of that user.
+- Enlist a sub-processor only with the prior permission of that user.

 Uploading content to our site